-Name of related party Relationship with the Group Weichyun Wong The chairman of the Company Framosa Co., Ltd. (Framosa) The associate of the Company HoneyBear Biosciences, Inc. (HoneyBear) The investee under the equity method of Yushan Pharmaceuticals, Inc
+Name of related party Relationship with the Group Weichyun Wong The chairman of the Company Framosa Co., Ltd. (Framosa) The associate of the Company HoneyBear Biosciences, Inc. (HoneyBear) "

 - (c) Significant transaction with related parties: - (i) Sales

 The amounts of sales by the Group to related parties were as follow: